f5devcentral/f5-agility-labs-waf/docs/waf141/module1 - ipi and geo/lab1 - ipi/lab1.rst

 .. image:: images/events.png
   :width: 600 px

-3. In the violation details you can see the entire request details even though this site was using strong TLS for encryption.
+3. In the violation details you can see the entire request details including the XFF Header even though this site was using strong TLS for encryption.

-**Congratulations!
-You have just completed lab 1 by implementing IPI policies both globally and at Layer 7 for a specific application.
-This follows our best-practice guidance for getting started with Application Security.**

-**This completes Lab 1.1**
+**This completes Exercise 1.1**